omnidotdev/rdk/README.md

 </div>

-**Omni Reality Development Kit (RDK)** is a React-first framework for building web-based XR experiences, from AR to VR, through one unified API powered by Three.js and `react-three-fiber`.
+**Omni Reality Development Kit (RDK)** is a React-first framework for building web-based XR experiences, from AR to VR, orchestrated through one unified API powered by Three.js and `react-three-fiber`.

 > [!IMPORTANT]
 > **Project Status:** 🚧 This project is **brand new**.